The Pastor’s Wife

 Agnes let out a gleeful squeal, visibly delighted in her mother’s opinion.
 She came as close to a Nubian goddess as was earthly possible.
-Tall, slender and flawless skin as dark as the chocolate leather sofas in the living room.
+Tall, slender, and flawless skin as dark as the chocolate leather sofas in the living room.
 The dress fit snugly around her firm, young breasts and waspy waist, then skimmed over hips to settle at the knee in pretty ruffles.

 Fiona was reminded of her own youth.
-Glorious days past when maintaining an attractive look was all that mattered.
+Glorious days passed when maintaining an attractive look was all that mattered.
 Now she was at peace with the stubborn bulge that had settled around her waist.